jon-jacky/Piety/README.md

 ## Tested Platforms ##

-Through November 2023, the abandoned *master* branch Piety software was only run on one computer: a MacBook Pro (13 inch, early 2011), running Mac OS (through 10.11.6 El Capitan, the most recent version that runs on that hardware).
+Through November 2023, the Piety software was only run on one computer: a MacBook Pro (13 inch, early 2011), running Mac OS (through 10.11.6 El Capitan, the most recent version that runs on that hardware).
 It ran in the Mac OS Terminal, through version 2.6.2 (361.2).
 It